What do you want to learn?

 Can I print shipping labels on Square?

 Square has an integration with Shippo that makes it easy to print shipping labels for orders that come through your Square store.
-Another option is to outsource fulfillment to a 3PL like ShipBob.
+Another option is to outsource fulfilment to a 3PL like ShipBob.
 That way, you won’t have to worry about printing out your own shipping labels as ShipBob takes care of shipping the order for you, so you can focus more time on important tasks.